menandmice/micetro_docs/guides/implementation/adding_ip_ranges.rst

 IP Address Ranges and devices
 *****************************

-Once the DHCP servers have been added to Men & Mice, all the scopes from the DHCP servers will be visible in the tool as scopes in the IP Address Ranges list.
+Once the DHCP servers have been added to Men&Mice, all the scopes from the DHCP servers will be visible in the tool as scopes in the IP Address Ranges list.
 The organization might also have a spreadsheet or a database with other IP address range (subnet) allocations and maybe details on individual devices (IP addresses).
-This data can be manually entered in Men & Mice or more efficiently, imported by using the CLI.
+This data can be manually entered in Men&Mice or more efficiently, imported by using the CLI.

 Importing the IP Address Ranges and Device Properties Using the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before the IP address ranges are imported into Men & Mice the administrator has to identify which custom properties he wants to maintain for IP address ranges and individual IP addresses (devices).
+Before the IP address ranges are imported into Men&Mice the administrator has to identify which custom properties he wants to maintain for IP address ranges and individual IP addresses (devices).

 To define the custom properties the administrator will select "Define Custom Properties" from the "Tools" menu and add the necessary custom properties for IP address ranges and IP addresses.
 After that has been done the administrator can start importing the data from the spreadsheet.